Delete a single object, multiple objects by name, objects matching a prefix, or an entire directory.

 Usage notes

-- In this topic, the public endpoint of the China (Hangzhou) region is used.
-If you want to access OSS by using other Alibaba Cloud services in the same region as OSS, use an internal endpoint For more information about the regions and endpoints supported by OSS, see Regions and endpoints.
+In this topic, the public endpoint of the China (Hangzhou) region is used.
+To access OSS from other Alibaba Cloud services in the same region, use an internal endpoint.
+For details about supported regions and endpoints, see Regions and Endpoints.

 Delete a single object